tamaszentai/EHR/README.md

 On Mac type createdb EHR.

-In the projects root directory type 'npm install'
+In the project's root directory type 'npm install'

-In the projects root directtory type psql -d EHR -f seeds.sql  - this command will populate the database
+In the project's root directtory type psql -d EHR -f seeds.sql  - this command will populate the database

-In the projects root directory type 'npm start'
+In the project's root directory type 'npm start'

 The server is running on localhost:5000